 This is by no means a legal requirement, you can use your personal bank account if you'd like.
 But many freelancers prefer to manage their finances by separating their personal and business expenses as it makes things like doing your taxes or spotting missing invoices much easier.

 If you're unsure of which one to go for, check out our guide to the best business bank accounts.

 The best websites to find freelance roles

 If you’ve ticked off the above, then you’re well on your way to become a fully-fledged freelancer.
-The only thing left is to find your first roles and start building your reputation.
-Luckily, there are plenty of websites out there that you can find plenty of projects on to launch your freelance career.
+The only thing left is to find your first project and start building your reputation.
+Luckily, there are plenty of websites to launch your freelance career.